arcus-azure/arcus/community/blog/2020-01-2019-a-year-of-many-changes/README.md

 > dotnet new --install Arcus.Templates.WebApi
 ```

-When installed, the template can be created with shortname: arcus-webapi:
+When installed, the template can be created with the short name: arcus-webapi:

 ```shell
 > dotnet new arcus-webapi --name Arcus.Demo.WebAPI